cryptimeleon/cryptimeleon.github.io/getting-started/implement-elgamal.md

 ## Implementing the Scheme

+We assume you have set up a new project in your IDE already, and added **upb.crypto.craco** as a dependency.
+Craco already includes the math library so you need not add that explicitly.

 To represent the different parts of the scheme, we start off by creating some classes.

 The `ElgamalEncryptionScheme` class houses the different algorithms that are part of the scheme such as encryption and key generation.
 Let's have it implement the existing `AsymmetricEncryptionScheme` interface contained in the **upb.crypto.craco** library: